Shinhunjun/nk-coercive-diplomacy-reddit/docs/annotation_guidelines.md

 ## Framing Categories

+> **Note**: These definitions match exactly what was used in the automated classification system.

 ### 1. THREAT

-**Focus**: Military danger, nuclear weapons, missiles, war, aggression, hostile actions
+**Definition**: Military threat, nuclear weapons, missiles, war risk

 **Examples**: